 Death at Spotsylvania

 Robert E. Lee realized the importance of not allowing Grant to get between him and Richmond.
 Thus, on May 8, the two armies raced to Spotsylvania.
-Unfortunately for the Federals, the Rebels reached the community first, enabling them to establish superior defensive positions.
+Unfortunately for the Federals, the Rebels arrived first, enabling them to establish superior defensive positions.

 On May 9, Rebel sharpshooters, armed with highly accurate Enfield and Whitworth rifles, fired on Sedgwick as he was overseeing the placement of an infantry line.
 As his soldiers began ducking bullets, Sedgwick admonished them, reportedly exclaiming: